jojozhuang/jojozhuang.github.io/_popular/data-structure/data-structure-minimum-spanning-tree.md

 tags: [MST]
 ---

-> Introduce the definition, implementation and usage of minimum spanning tree.
+> Implement minimum spanning tree.

 ## 3. Minimum Spanning Trees
 A `minimum spanning tree` (MST) is a graph with the minimum number of edges necessary to connect the vertices.